September 23rd, 2020

-A number of roads across the University estate will be pedestrianised to enhance the safety of staff and students.
+A number of roads across the University estate are now pedestrianised to enhance the safety of staff and students.

 Changes on University Park